Habits & Contradictions

-Habits & Contradictions is the second studio album by American rapper Schoolboy Q. It was released on January 14, 2012, exclusively on iTunes, by Top Dawg Entertainment.
+Habits & Contradictions is the second studio album by American rapper Schoolboy Q. It was released on January 14, 2012, exclusively on iTunes, by Top Dawg Entertainment (TDE).
 The album features guest appearances from ASAP Rocky, Jhené Aiko, Dom Kennedy, Currensy, Ab-Soul, Kendrick Lamar and Jay Rock.
 The production was handled by American producers The Alchemist, Lex Luger, Mike Will Made It, Best Kept Secret and ASAP Ty Beats, as well as members of Top Dawg Entertainment in-house production team Digi+Phonics.

 Background

 On September 22, 2011, via his Twitter feed, Schoolboy Q announced the title of his second independent album to be Habits & Contradictions.
 He described it as a "prequel to Setbacks".
 On September 26, he released the first offering off the album, a song titled "Druggys wit Hoes Again" featuring Ab-Soul.
 The song was originally titled "Extra Pills", however Schoolboy Q said it reminded him so much of "'Druggys wit Hoes' times 10".
 The song was later released to iTunes on October 11, 2011.

 On October 19, 2011, he leaked "There He Go", followed by "Oxy Music" on October 28.
 To keep promoting Habits & Contradictions he released "My Hatin' Joint" on November 15, 2011, succeeded by a music video for a track titled "Sacrilegious" on November 29, 2011.
 On January 2, 2012, Schoolboy Q released another song, "Blessed" featuring Kendrick Lamar and announced the album's release date to be January 14, 2012.

 On January 6, 2012, via Twitter, Schoolboy Q revealed guest appearances on the album would include ASAP Rocky, Currensy and Dom Kennedy.
 On January 6, Schoolboy Q also released a public service announcement for Habits & Contradictions, shot and edited by Dwayne LaFleur.
 Complex named the song "Hands on the Wheel" number 12 on their list of the 50 best songs of 2012.
-Complex also ranked the album cover the tenth best of 2012.
+Complex also ranked the album cover the tenth best of 2012, designed by Hassana Lynne and Dave Free.